omar-aldesi/django-add_to_cart/README.md

 # optional
 to make count icon for items in cart:

-make folder ' templatetags '
-then ' cart_template_tag '
+make folder ' templatetags ' in your app then ' cart_template_tag '

-inside the file put this codel:
+inside the file put this code:

 ```python
 from django import template